ol1c/Spring-Boot-Java-REST-API/README.md

 # Spring Boot Java REST API

-> A simple Spring Boot application that provides a RESTful API to manage data operations (CRUD) for a given resource (items).
+> A simple Spring Boot application that provides a RESTful API to manage data operations (CRUD) for a given resource.

 ## 📜 Project Overview